richardalligier/prc/README.md

 The variable TOW to be predicted was scaled using (TOW-EOW)/(MTOW-EOW).
 This way, the range of the variable to be predicted is roughly the same and mostly inside [0.2,1].
-This saves avoid the training process to consume a lot of splits o `aircraft_type` and `wtc` just to get the mass range right.
+This saves avoid the training process to consume a lot of splits on `aircraft_type` and `wtc` just to get the mass range right.
 However a 10% relative error on an A320 or a A343 does not produce the same absolute mass error.
 To still optimize the root mean square error on the "absolute" mass, the LightGBM